Preliminary Education Specialist Credential: Early Childhood Special Education with EL Authorization

 Admission to the Program

 Applicants must apply to CSUSB via CSUMentor in addition to submitting a complete Program Admission File (PAF) to be considered for admission to the Preliminary Education Specialist Credential Program in Early Childhood Special Education.
 Applicants must meet BOTH the general requirements of the university for postbaccalaureate admission and the program requirements in order to be admitted to the university and classified as a credential candidate.
-In preparation for admission to the basic credential program, applicants must review the Special Education Credential Program Admission Booklet which can be downloaded at: CSU Special Education Programs website and attend a mandatory Information Session scheduled through Teacher Education in the College of Education Student Services at either the San Bernardino or Palm Desert campus.
+In preparation for admission to the basic credential program, applicants must review the Special Education Credential Program Admission Booklet and attend a mandatory Information Session scheduled through Teacher Education in the College of Education Student Services at either the San Bernardino or Palm Desert campus.
 At this session, applicants will receive instructions for completing their PAF.
 Applicants must submit a PAF to the admissions desk in the College of Education Student Services according to the deadlines published for the quarter of admission.
 Admission to the program is based on the following requirements included in the PAF:

 - Completion of an application form;